rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 product_url: cloud-servers
 ---

 Customers can increase security on MyRackspace accounts by using the Rackspace dedicated Multi-Factor Authentication (MFA) capabilities.
-MFA adds an extra layer of identity verification to login process by requiring a user to submit a time-sensitive code that the Identity service sends to SMS or mobile code device associated with the user's account:
+MFA adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive code that the Identity service sends to SMS or mobile code device associated with the user's account:

 - **SMS**: An SMS device is a mobile phone, notebook, or other digital device with an associated phone number capable of receiving SMS text messages.
 You cannot use this functionality for Smartphones.

-- **Mobile Passcode**: A client application installed on your phone, notebook, or other digital device creates and uses the mobile passcode code.
-You can use this application using smartphones apps like:
+- **Mobile Passcode**: A client application installed on your phone, notebook, or other digital device creates and uses the mobile passcode.
+You can use this with smartphones apps like:
   * Authy
   * Duo
   * Google Authenticator